francisconassif/MAC0327---Programming-Challenges/README.md

 This course aimed to study the foundational concepts necessary for programming competitions.

-Each week featured a list of exercises, generally containing 5 or 6 problems.
+Each week featured a list of exercises, typically containing 5 or 6 problems.

 The topics covered were as follows: